-The Enchanted Garden will run from 7 – 19 December, that’s an extra three days this year!
+The Enchanted Garden Brisbane will run from 29th of November to the 13th of December.
+There is SO much more time to delight in the beautiful display this year!
 The garden is also open for an additional half an hour each evening.
-It’s open from 6.30pm to 10pm, with last entry at 9.45pm each night.
+It’s open from 6.30pm to 10pm, with last entry at 9.30pm each night.

-The event’s footprint is much larger in 2018, with the light display stretching throughout several areas of the parkland, rather than focusing on one location.
-Check out the Garden’s map now to see the larger area and to plan your visit.
-There will also be directional signage in place to assist on the day.
+The event’s footprint is much larger in 2019, with the light display stretching throughout several areas of the parkland, rather than focusing on one location.
+There will also be directional signage in place to assist on the nights in question.

 Visitors no longer need to queue to enjoy The Enchanted Garden.
 The new, expanded layout allows visitors to stroll through at their leisure.
-Commencing near the Queensland Greats Wall, The Enchanted Garden takes patrons through a series of shimmering gardens, delicately-lit weeping figs, the treetops of a twinkling rainforest, and down to a tranquil lake.
 The only section that may require some queuing is the rainforest area.
 To ensure crowd safety, numbers will be managed through the rainforest if it is at capacity.
 The rainforest will also follow a one-way format to ensure smooth crowd movements and ease of access for visitors.

 If visitors do not wish to queue, they can choose to skip this section.

 This longer route will mean more visitors can experience the gardens at one time, and no queues for entry!
 For people who don’t wish to walk the rainforest section, take a short cut back over the bridges and straight down to Celebration Lawn.
 As The Enchanted Garden route passes the Children’s Garden and play area; younger visitors can take a few minutes to burn off some energy, before heading on to the next set of twinkling gardens and trees.

 Transport to the Enchanted Garden Christmas Lights Brisbane Roma Street Parklands